Hannan-Javed/Google-Calendar-Query/README.md

 - **Config**: Stores configuration settings.

 ## Database Schema
-The database schema is as follows:
+Table name is CALENDAR.
+Database schema is as follows:
 - `id`: id of event. unique for each event
 - `summary`: event title
 - `description`: event description